AngelaYu-3/youtubeClone/README.md

 This project builds upon the fullstack course provided by [NeetCode.io](https://neetcode.io/).

+___

-***All code is commented and own design diagrams are included to demonstrate independent understanding.
+***All source code is commented and own design diagrams are included to demonstrate independent understanding.
 Additional features are also added (enhanced UI, video titles, comment section, reaction bar)***

 ## Tech Stack
 - TypeScript